dojo/docs/dojox/charting.rst

 Plots Animation
 ---------------

 When a plot is rendered an animation can be triggered.
-For that an animate parameter must be passed to the plot as below:
+In order to enable this, an animate parameter must be passed to the plot as shown below:

 .. code-block :: javascript

   chart1.addPlot("cols", {type: "Columns", animate: { duration: 1000, easing: dojox.fx.easing.linear} });

+The animate parameter is itself an object that can takes several parameters including:

+* duration: the duration of the animation
+* easing: the easing function to use for the animation
+* rate: the animation rate

+Basically these are the same parameters than the ones passe to dojo.Animation.
+See `Animation quickstart <quickstart/Animation#animation-properties>`_ documentation for details.

+See `Animated Chart <dojox/charting#animated-chart>`_ for a full example.

 ===============